Knowledge of the lung anatomy is essential for understanding HRCT.

 - Centrilobular distribution: Hypersensitivity pneumonitis, Respiratory bronchiolitis

-Thus ground glass in itself is very unspecific.
+The ground glass pattern itself is rather unspecific.

 Not suprisingly, there is a big overlap in the causes of ground-glass opacity and consolidation and some diseases may present with both areas of ground-glass and consolidation.